Greenhouse gas emissions: Global estimates

 Per capita emissions surged after the mid-20th century, but then slowed their rate of growth.

-Global greenhouse gas emissions are about 50 Gt per year and for 2019 have been estimated at 57 Gt eq including 5 Gt due to land use change.
-In 2019, approximately 34% [20 Gt-eq] of total net anthropogenic GHG emissions came from the energy supply sector, 24% [14 Gt-eq] from industry, 22% [13 Gt-eq] from agriculture, forestry and other land use (AFOLU), 15% [8.7 Gt-eq] from transport and 6% [3.3 Gt-eq] from buildings.
+Global greenhouse gas emissions are about 50 Gt per year, and for 2024 have been estimated at 57.7 Gt eq.
+The largest contributor of total GHG emissions came from the power sector at approximately 27%, followed by transport at 15%, while industrial energy and agriculture each contributed 11%.

-The current -equivalent emission rates averaging 6.6 tonnes per person per year, are well over twice the estimated rate 2.3 tons required to stay within the 2030 Paris Agreement increase of 1.5 °C (2.7 °F) over pre-industrial levels.
+The current -equivalent emission rates averaging 4.9 tonnes per person per year, are over twice the estimated rate 2.3 tons required to stay within the 2030 Paris Agreement increase of 1.5 °C (2.7 °F) over pre-industrial levels.

 While cities are sometimes considered to be disproportionate contributors to emissions, per-capita emissions tend to be lower for cities than the averages in their countries.

 A 2017 survey of corporations responsible for global emissions found that 100 companies were responsible for 71% of global direct and indirect emissions, and that state-owned companies were responsible for 59% of their emissions.

-China is, by a significant margin, Asia's and the world's largest emitter; it emits nearly 10 billion tonnes each year, more than one-quarter of global emissions.
-Other countries with fast growing emissions are South Korea, Iran, and Australia (which apart from the oil rich Persian Gulf states, now has the highest per capita emission rate in the world).
-On the other hand, annual per capita emissions of the EU-15 and the US are gradually decreasing over time.
-Emissions in Russia and Ukraine have decreased fastest since 1990 due to economic restructuring in these countries.
+China is, by a significant margin, Asia's and the world's largest emitter; it emits around 10 billion tonnes each year, more than one-quarter of global emissions.
+Other countries with fast growing emissions are United States, India, Russia, and Indonesia.
+Among these top emitters, in 2024, China, India, Russia and Indonesia increased their emissions compared to 2023, with Indonesia having the largest increase in relative terms, and India the largest absolute increase by 164.8 Mt CO_{2eq}.
+Conversely, EU-27 GHG emissions, excluding LULUCF, were approximately 35% lower than in 1990 reaching 3.2 Gt CO_{2eq}.

 2015 was the first year to see both total global economic growth and a reduction of carbon emissions.

 High income countries compared to low income countries

 Scaling the effect of wealth to the national level: richer (developed) countries emit more per person than poorer (developing) countries.
 Emissions are roughly proportional to GDP per person, though the rate of increase diminishes with average GDP/pp of about $10,000.

 Annual per capita emissions in the industrialized countries are typically as much as ten times the average in developing countries.
 Due to China's fast economic development, its annual per capita emissions are quickly approaching the levels of those in the Annex I group of the Kyoto Protocol (i.e., the developed countries excluding the US).

-Africa and South America are both fairly small emitters, accounting for 3-4% of global emissions each.
+Africa and South America are both fairly small emitters, accounting for 3–4% of global emissions each.
 Both have emissions almost equal to international aviation and shipping.